What's with the name?

 Reviews, interviews and so forth

-10 October 2013 - BBC Radio 4 The World Tonight: Katy Darby, Director and co-founder of the League, discussed LL, Alice Munro's Nobel and the rise of the short story with presenter David Eades and Guardian reviewer Alex Clark.
+10 October 2013 - BBC Radio 4 The World Tonight: Katy Darby, Director and co-founder of the League, discussed LL, Alice Munro's Nobel and short stories with presenter David Eades and Guardian reviewer Alex Clark.
 Click to play.

 17 July 2013 - Pinch Magazine reviews the launch of Granta 124: Travel, at which actors David Mildon, Louisa Gummer & Cliff Chapman read extracts from the magazine.